isar/isar/docs/docs/watchers.md

 As you can see in the example above, the object does not need to exist yet.
 The watcher will be notified when it is created.

 There is an additional parameter `fireImmediately`.
-If you set it to `true`, Isar will immediately add the current value of the object to the stream.
+If you set it to `true`, Isar will immediately add the object's current value to the stream.

 ### Lazy watching